-- To turn in a poacher, you can: •Call 1-800-662-3337 - Email the Division at turninapoach-er@utah.gov - Submit an online report at wildlife. utah.gov/utip
+To turn in a poacher, you can use any of the methods listed at wildlife.utah. gov/utip:

+- Call our hotline: 1-800-662-3337 Submit a tip through the UTDWR law enforcement app (new this year) - Text DWR conservation officers at 847411 (new this year) - Submit an online report at wildlife. utah.gov/utip

-For details about this program, please visit wildlife.utah.gov/earn-areward.html or see Utah Admin.
-Rule R657-51 at wildlife.utah.gov/rules. permits.html by May 29 at the latest.
+For details about this reward permit program, please visit wildlife.utah.gov/ earn-a-reward.html or see Utah Admin.
+Rule R657-51 at wildlife.utah.gov/rules. utah.gov/licenses/fees.html for a complete list.